Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/orchestrator-app/README.md

 1. `cd modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/orchestrator-app`

-2. Create a `.env` file in the `orchestrator-app/app` folder with the name of your keyvault.
+2. Create a `.env` file in the `orchestrator-app/app` folder with the name of your keyvault and azure container registry.

 ```
 vim app/.env